equinor/omnia-tutorial/presentations/compute.rst

 Summary
 -------

-In the interest of time and simplicity, the following points have been omitted from this tutorial although should / must be considered when building production ready solutions:

 * Automation and DevOps
 * Create client, store client secret in key vault, set up client permissions
 * Source Control (Github)